Skip to main content

 Cultural Significance:

-Venetian cuisine reflects centuries as a maritime trading empire, incorporating spices and techniques from the East.
-The bacaro culture of wine and small plates represents authentic Venetian social life, while Prosecco hills hold UNESCO World Heritage status.
+Venetian food carries the marks of centuries as a trading empire, with spices and techniques absorbed from the East.
+The bacaro habit of wine and small plates is still how Venetians socialize, and the Prosecco hills hold UNESCO World Heritage status.

 Signature Dishes: